leaot/leaot.github.io/_posts/2023-04-18-barenblatt.md

 I translated a relevant section about Darcy's law using some translating engine as I don't speak Russian at all.
 It is interesting to see how much more elegant the Russian version is both mathematically and in writing, even if it is a translation.

-I will be making gradual improvements of the translation and math as it is still full of mistakes.
+I will be making gradual improvements of the translation and math as it is still full of mistakes (the conversion, not the original).

 The following is from Barenblatt et al. (1984):